-Why do I start humming Soarin’s score when peeling an orange?
+What makes me hum Soarin’s score when peeling an orange?
 Why does a peculiar smell of ‘burning wood’ put a smile on my face?
 What makes the scent of shampoo remind me of Walt Disney World?
 Does anyone else find alien mushroom caves oddly alluring?
-Am I just an obsessed lunatic?!
-(Note: to that question, probably.
-I felt compelled to update this post with a couple of new favorites.)
+Am I just a lunatic with a weird obsession?!
+Probably, but there are dozens of us…dozens!
+(Updated August 7, 2023.)

 It turns out that something else might be at play.
 “Scent-evoked nostalgia,” is a hot topic among scholars and might explain why certain Walt Disney World scents trigger emotional reactions and memories.
 For Disney fans, this might seem like old news.
 Disney perfected the art of triggering emotions via scent years ago.